TediusTimmy/BC-DeciCalc/Manuel-FLTK.md

 The second line is either: the formula in the current cell, or the computed value of the cell (if one is modifying the cell).
 The third line is the modification line: the formula or string in the current cell.
 Below this is the sheet proper.
-Hopefully, navigating the sheet proper is intuitive.
+Hopefully, navigating the sheet proper is intuitive (except for that it is a view).
+Remember that the input box at the top-left corner can change where in the sheet you are viewing.

 ### Commands
 * Arrow keys : navigate.